opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

     $ GRAPH_DUMP_PATH=segm.dot ./bin/example_tutorial_porting_anisotropic_image_segmentation_gapi

-Now this file can be visualized with a `dot` command like this:
+Now, this file can be visualized with a `dot` command like this:

     $ dot segm.dot -Tpng -o segm.png